-The Classic trailers are equipped with Fantastic roof vents in the living area.
+The trailer is equipped with Fantastic roof vents in the living area.
 (See page 5-20 for more information.)

-In the bathrooms Ventline Roof Vent with power lift are used and are opened by pushing straight up on the crossbar handle.
+A round ventilator is used in the bathroom and is opened by pushing straight up on the crossbar handle.
 The round switch can then be turned to engage the fan motor.